atkamara/Taxability/README.md

 * Grid search for random forest
 * TSNE on quantitative data

-# Getting hands on the notebook
+# Hands on the notebook

 The notebook **taxability.ipynb** will walk you through different kinds of analyses, it is divided into 6 main parts:
 * **Setting-up workspace**